 …and a Mindful New Year.

 Come burn your regrets and ring in the New Year at Jikoji with 108 bows and a peaceful party in the canyon.
-Spend the night in one of our cozy dorm rooms and join us for the Sunday program and a hike through the open space surrounding Jikoji.
+Spend the night in one of our cozy dorm rooms, then join us New Year's Day for a hike through the open spaces surrounding Jikoji.